 Only textual information can be set in Cookie object.

+16) What is difference between Cookies and HttpSession?

+Cookie works at client side whereas HttpSession works at server side.

+17) What is filter?
 A filter is an object that is invoked at the preprocessing and postprocessing of a request.

 It is mainly used to perform filtering tasks such as conversion, logging, compression, encryption and decryption, input validation etc.The servlet filter is pluggable, i.e. its entry is defined in the web.xml file, if we remove the entry of filter from the web.xml file, filter will be removed automatically and we don't need to change the servlet.
 So maintenance cost will be less.